LucyImo/PIZZA-SALES-INSIGHT/README.md

   * Lower Revenue by Pizza Name : The Brie Carre Pizza
   * Period with unusually Low sales: 9AM to 10AM in October, July, June,April,March, February and November.

+OTHER INSIGHTS INCLUDE;
+A. The total orders for pizza for this period in 48,620
+B. The total sales for the period is ₦817,860.05
+C. The average order value for this sales is  ₦ 16.82
+D. Customer buy 1 pizza  often than other quantities.
+E. The general price range of pizza sold is within the range of  ₦ 9.75 -  ₦ 83.00

 ## RECOMMENDATIONS